majid4466/high-liquidity/README.md

 Both solutions depend on adoption by at least one fiat money transfer service such as Paypal, Skrill, OKPAY, etc. The service should:
   1. Allow users to generate (multiple) alias tags for their accounts and ensure the tags are unique within the service
   2. Allow the sender to opt-out of charge back rights for the transfer
-  3. Allow the sender to specify a *sender-alias-tag*, a *receiver-alias-tag*, and a *not-after* timestamp when making the transfer
+  3. When setting up a transfer, allow the sender to specify
+    - a *sender-alias-tag*
+    - a *receiver-alias-tag*
+    - a *not-after* timestamp
+    - a *proof-of-payment query token*
   4. Verify the *receiver-alias-tag* is valid and belongs to the reseiver
   5. Verify that the transfer could be processed before the *not-after* timestamp
-  4. Process the transfer and generate a *proof-of-payment inspection token*
-  5. Offer an end point to receive the inspection token and send back a json response verifying the non-refundable payment has gone through
+  6. Offer an end point to receive the pop query token and send back a json response verifying the non-refundable payment has gone through

 ### Escrow Service
 Neither solution will work if no fiat money transfer service implements a *proof-of-payment* endpoint.
 But, for the first solution (escrow service), that is the only dependancy.